Why does mother-in-law vs. daughter-in-law even exist?

 Ask yourself the question, “Am I too critical?”
 And be completely honest with the answer!

-For example: Back in the day when I was in my child rearing years, according to the pediatricians of the day, babies should be off the bottle/breast (I was in the minority when I breast fed in those days) before their first birthday.
+For example: Back in the day when my kids were little, the rules were totally different than they are today.
+According to the pediatricians of the day, babies should be off the bottle/breast (I was in the minority when I breastfed in those days) before their first birthday.
 And I made sure all of my kids were weaned by then.

 Also, back when dinosaurs roamed the earth, babies were to be completely potty trained by the time they were two years old.
 A child in a diaper past the age of two clearly placed you in the category of an unfit, lazy, trashy mom.
 Well, maybe not trashy. 🙂

-After my first grandchild was born and I accompanied my daughter to one of his well baby checkups and heard his pediatrician say to not even think about potty training until he turned two, I crossed myself, said three Hail Mary’s, wanted to rap his knuckles and wash his mouth out with soap and I’m not even Catholic.
+After my first grandchild was born and I accompanied my daughter to one of his well-baby checkups and heard his pediatrician say to not even think about potty training until he turned 2-1/2, I crossed myself, said three Hail Mary’s, wanted to rap his knuckles and wash his mouth out with soap and I’m not even Catholic.

 3. Remember, their children are not your children!

-Unless there are signs of abuse (that’s a whole different post and all abuse should be reported), don’t tell your DIL how to rear her children, keep her house or cook her meals.
+Unless there are signs of abuse (that’s a whole different, very serious subject.
+All abuse should be reported), don’t tell your DIL how to rear her children, keep her house or cook her meals.
 Trust me, she will learn as she goes.
 Don’t be so judgmental!
 Be helpful, but not pushy!

 4. Be welcoming and loving!